brycewray/hugo-site/content/posts/2020/11/what-apple-silicon-means-web-developers.md

 With all of this going for ASBMs, what could possibly go wrong?

-For now, the missing puzzle piece for ASBMs where Mac-using web devs are concerned is a way to run *[virtualization](https://opensource.com/resources/virtualization)* apps---mainly, for running Windows.[^Linux]
+For now, the missing puzzle piece for ASBMs where Mac-using web devs are concerned is a way to run *[virtualization](https://opensource.com/resources/virtualization)* apps --- mainly, for running Windows.[^Linux]

 [^Linux]: It helps for running [Linux](https://linux.org), too, if your site targets Linux users (although there are so many different Linux distributions, that can still get problematic); but, for desktop users, you're pretty well covered with just Windows and macOS.

 The simple truth is: the vast majority of computer users run Windows, especially in settings where Apple devices are considered too expensive.
 Thus, nearly all web devs have to make their sites appear and work properly on Windows, so they have to be able to *view* their sites on Windows.
 On an Intel-based Mac, that's where virtualization comes in.
 For example, on my Intel-based 2017 Mac, I do this through Windows running in [Parallels Desktop](https://parallels.com/desktop).
-On an ASBM, you can't get there from here---yet.
+On an ASBM, you can't get there from here --- yet.

 To be sure, an ASBM certainly can run macOS *versions* of all the major non-obsolete[^noIE] browsers that run on Windows, but that's no substitute for really running their Windows versions.